AIHubDocs/en/assets/RVC/Cloud/RVC Disconnected.md

 ## Retraining :icon-sync:
 :::
 ###### ‎
-- If the training stops but the model still needed training, you can resume from the latest checkpoint.
+- If the training stops but the model still needed training, you don't have to start from scratch.

-- Depending on if you want to retrain from the same account or switch to another one, the process is a little different.

-+++ Retraining Only
+- You can resume from the latest checkpoint.
+But for this, the cell **Save preprocessed dataset files to Google Drive** must have executed prior to training.
 ###### ‎
+#### <ins>Instructions</ins>:
 1. Go to the Colab space, input the same criteria as before & execute the cells like normal, <u>**except**</u> Preprocessing & Feature Extraction.
 ***
 2. Execute the **Load preprocessed dataset files** cell.